liqd/adhocracy4/docs/datamodel.md

 user generated content
 ----------------------

-In a participation project users are expected to create, update, enahnace or evaluate content.
+In a participation project users are expected to create, update, enhance or evaluate content.
 There are two basic options in Adhocracy4 to model user generated content: